Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

 works well even for moderate values of~$a_{ji}$.
 So taking $a_{ji}= \log (I_{ij}/\cL_{ij}\alpha)$ allows one to attain a nearly optimal solution in the frequentist problem.
 The proofs of these results are extremely tedious and require many non-standard and sophisticated mathematical tools developed by Lorden.

 Notice that Theorem~\ref{Th:MSPRTnearopt} only addresses the asymptotically symmetric case where

 Introducing for the hypotheses~$\Hyp_i$ different observation costs~$c_i$ that may go to~$0$ at different rates, i.e., setting $A_{ji}= B_{ji}/c_i$, the results of Theorem~\ref{Th:MSPRTnearopt} can be generalized to the more general asymmetric case where the ratios in~\eqref{symcasePrEr} are bounded away from zero and infinity.
-This generalization is important for certain applications such as the detection of targets when the hypothesis~$\Hyp_0$ is associated with the target absence and~$\Hyp_i$ with its presence in a specific location.
-Then $\alpha_{0j}=\alpha_0$ is the false alarm probability, $\alpha_{i0}=\alpha_1$ is the misdetection probability, and $\alpha_{ij}=\alpha_2$ ($i,j \neq 0$) is the misidentification probability.
-Usually, the required false alarm probability is much smaller than $\alpha_1$ and~$\alpha_2$, say $\alpha_0=10^{-6}$ and $\alpha_1=\alpha_2=10^{-2}$, so that the ratio is~$3$ rather than $1$.

-For completeness, consider now the general non-i.i.d. case \eqref{Jointdens}.
-In this case there is no way to obtain third-order optimality results as in Theorem~\ref{Th:MSPRTnearopt}.
-Only first-order asymptotic optimality results exist.
-Specifically, if we assume that the SLLN for the LLR $\lambda_{ij}(n)$ with the rate $n$ holds, i.e., there exist finite positive numbers $I_{ij}$, $i,j=0,1,\dots,N$, $i\neq j$ such that $n^{-1} \lambda_{ij}(n)$ converges almost surely and moreover completely under $\Pb_i$ to $I_{ij}$ as $n\to\infty$, i.e.,
+This generalization is important for certain applications.